 Another advantage of pre-planning is paying less for such items as funerals, cemetery plots, and more.
 The cost of these services is continuing to rise so there are financial advantages to being prepared.

-Whatever provisions are put in place – from an estate plan to a burial plot – all relevant documents should be stored in a safe place.
+Again, whatever provisions are put in place, all relevant documents should be stored in a safe place.
 Share the location of documents with family and your executor/power of attorney/trustee.
 You can also register your will on the Canada Will Registry, which will help your family locate it in the event they can’t find it.

 *Advisorsavvy blogger Shelley Grandy is an investor in Willful.